safespring/docs/content/backup/status.md

-## Backup service degration
+## Backup service degradation

-This page documents progress on mitigating the Backup service degration problems some customers currently experience.
+This page documents progress on mitigating the Backup service degradation problems some customers currently experience.
 The inital description has been moved to the bottom of this page.